vgudapati/RoboND-Perception-Project/Report.md

     feature = np.concatenate((chists, nhists))
     labeled_features.append([feature, model_name])

 But during the actual project, we needed a master list of all the objects.
 So, by looking into pick_list yaml files under /pr2_robot/config/ i made the master list.
 Then launched the above commands.
 Also, i tried with various(random) positions.
 When the number is low, the accuracy sufferred and when the number is high, the accuracy improved.
-I trained with 100 parameters.
+I trained with 50 parameters finally to achieve 86.88 accuracy score.
+I tried with 20/30/50 and as the number went up the accuracy improved.

 #### Train the model <a id='train_model'></a>